absolute-quantum/cats-blender-plugin/README.md

 ## Changelog

 #### 0.8.0
+- Model:
-- Added: Model: Added "Merge Armatures" button!
+    - Added "Merge Armatures" button!
         - This merges two selected armatures together.
-  - This makes creating custom models a lot easier if you want parts from one model on another one
-- Added: Model: Added "Attach mesh" button!
+    - Added "Attach mesh" button!
         - This attaches a mesh to a selected bone in an armature.
         - Custom avatars are a breeze now!
-- Added: Model: Source Engine Models are now compatible!
+    - Added support for Source Engine Models!
+    - Added new "Custom Model Creation" panel
+    - Moved some model options into a new "Model Options" panel
+    - Added a lot of new model options to the "Model Options" panel
-- Added: Model: Fix Model now sets the roll of all bones to 0
+    - "Fix Model" now sets the roll of all bones to 0
         - This should fix a lot of finger issues in Unity!
-- Added: Model: Fix Model now removes the standard lamp, camera and cube
+    - "Fix Model" now removes the standard lamp, camera and cube
-- Added: Model: Splitting Manual Model Fixing into its own panel
+    - Full Body Tracking Fix is not longer enabled by default
+    - Fixed: Undoing the operation after a model import no longer undoes the import as well
+- Eye Tracking:
-- Added: Eye Tracking: Now shows a warning when important objects aren't named correctly
+    - Now shows a warning when important objects aren't named correctly
+- Copy Protection:
-- Added: Copy Protection: Added Export button into the panel after enabling the protection
+    - Added Export button into the panel after enabling the protection
+- General:
-- Changed: Mesh selections is no longer shown if there is only one mesh
+    - Mesh selections are no longer shown if there is only one mesh
     - Updated mmd_tools
-- Fixed: Undoing the operation after a model import no longer undoes the import as well
     - Fixed lots of bugs and typos

 #### 0.7.2
 - Changed: Copy Protection: Does now work on multiple meshes.